 - A search or an arrest warrant;

 - Probable cause to believe a crime has been committed on school property or at a school function; or

-- Consent from a school official.
+- 3. Consent from a school official.

-Before police officials are permitted to question or search any student, the building/program administrator or the coordinator of safety and security shall first try to notify the student's parent to give the parent the opportunity to be present during the police questioning or search.
+Before police officials are permitted to question or search any student, the building/program administrator or the director of safety and security shall first try to notify the student's parent to give the parent the opportunity to be present during the police questioning or search.
 If a student is under age 16, and if the student's parent cannot be contacted prior to the police questioning or search, the questioning or search shall not be conducted.
-The building/program administrator or the Director of Security will also be present during any police questioning or search of a student on school property or at a school function.
+The building/program administrator or the director of safety and security will also be present during any police questioning or search of a student on school property or at a school function.